-Like the name suggests, visitor recordings record the behaviour of visitors on your website or app: you get to see their browsers as they click, tap, scroll, and navigate across the page(s).
+Like the name suggests, visitor recordings record the behavior of visitors on your website or app: you get to see their browsers as they click, tap, scroll, and navigate across the page(s).

 Recordings are an extremely powerful tool if you need to:

-understand and empathise with your visitors’ experience: by recording visitors on your website/app and watching them browse through pages, interact with page elements, go from one section to another, etc., you can develop a clearer overall understanding of their experience—and see how to improve it;
+Understand and empathize with your visitors’ experience: by recording visitors on your website/app and watching them browse through pages, interact with page elements, go from one section to another, etc., you can develop a clearer overall understanding of their experience—and see how to improve it;

-see how specific elements are used: for example, you can spot opportunities to tweak your web design and website organisation by watching users click buttons and calls-to-action (CTAs), interact with menus, and/or go through checkout steps;
+See how specific elements are used: for example, you can spot opportunities to tweak your web design and website organization by watching users click buttons and calls-to-action (CTAs), interact with menus, and/or go through checkout steps;

 The result is usually a rendering like the one below, where you see somebody visiting the Hotjar website, scrolling through the homepage first, and then using the footer repeatedly to navigate to several other pages—which already sparks a usability question: is it just this user who uses the footer instead of the top menu, or do we have a visibility problem in the top section of the page?

 After you set up recordings, they will start appearing shortly after new visitors get to your site or app and complete their visit.
 Depending on how much traffic you have and what data collection plan you are on, you might find yourself with tens or hundreds of recordings:

 The platform has a built-in filtering system so you can focus your viewing and only select the recordings that interest you the most based on filters such as:

 You can also tag recordings whenever you spot something noteworthy (for example: use the tag “broken button” for all recordings where you see a broken button), then use the tags to filter through and only watch relevant ones.